slasten3826/processlang/docs/SYNTAX_eng.md

 # ProcessLang Syntax Specification

-ProcessLang — a declarative DSL for coordinating AI systems through process-oriented concepts.
+ProcessLang is a declarative language for coordinating machine fracting through processual parameters.

 ---